 - There are several cards that invoke this in the Yu-Gi-Oh!
 TCG.
 An obvious one is Self Destruct Button, which kills both players if there is a 7000 Life Point difference between players.
-A couple more would be Ring of Destruction (a card which dealt damage to both players equal to the targeted monster's attack, now Forbidden) and Morphing Jar (if a player flips it when both players have less than five cards in their deck.)
-On a smaller scale, there are some Monster Cards that can either destroy the card that destroyed them or a completely different card depending on their effect; the best example is Man Eater Bug, best-played face-down to trick someone to attack with their own monster and then use the otherwise pathetic Man Eater Bug to destroy their biggest monster and there’s (usually) nothing that the opponent can do about it.
+A couple more would be Ring of Destruction (a card which dealt damage to both players equal to the targeted monster's attack, now amended specifically to prevent this) and Morphing Jar (if a player flips it when both players have less than five cards in their deck.)
+On a smaller scale, there are some Monster Cards that can either destroy the card that destroyed them or a completely different card depending on their effect; the best example is Man Eater Bug, best-played face-down to trick someone to attack with their own monster and then use the otherwise pathetic Man Eater Bug to destroy their biggest monster and theres (usually) nothing that the opponent can do about it.

 - We Didn't Playtest This At All features one card that reads that everyone loses by the end of the turn.

 - In the Suicide Run storyline, the Punisher has just finished killing all the heads of the big Mafia families from around the world (again).
 He is helped by the fact he's carrying a dead man's trigger in his left hand, connected to a huge bomb in the otherwise empty building.
 But wait... there's one guy left.
 A jerk-ass nobody who runs some gangs out of New York.
 The punk points out it's just him and the Punisher and maybe both could walk away.
 Nope.
 No deal.
 BOOM.